elastic/elasticsearch-rails/opensearch-model/README.md

 ### Updating the Documents in the Index

-Usually, we need to update the Elasticsearch index when records in the database are created, updated or deleted;
+Usually, we need to update the OpenSearch index when records in the database are created, updated or deleted;
 use the `index_document`, `update_document` and `delete_document` methods, respectively:

 ```ruby